 This is an area that almost every visitor at least drops into.
 Its stunning vistas, opulent (if homogenous) neighbourhoods and even the tourist schlock seem to hold something for everyone.

 Overpriced and unapologetically tacky, Fisherman’s Wharf is convenient for trips to Alcatraz and Angel Island.
 Things take a turn for the affluent in the Marina and Cow Hollow neighbourhoods, where yacht clubs and boutiques dominate the scene.
 Perched on the tall hill above stands stately, exclusive Pacific heights, home to much of San Francisco’s oldest money, and some of its new wealth as well.

 For budget cool: Hotel del Sol.
 An offbeat, updated motor lodge with a tropical theme all the way down to its small, but inviting outdoor swimming pool (a San Francisco rarity).

-For a boutique B&B: Queen Anne Hotel.
+For a boutique B&B: Grand Lady Victorian.
 Gloriously restored Victorian building enjoying its second life with gold-accented Rococo furniture and bunches of silk flowers.

 Alcatraz island in the San Francisco Bay © Nickolay Stanev/Shutterstock

 The idea of San Francisco as a Victorian-lined utopia holds fast until you wander into the areas to the west and south of Downtown.

 After languishing for decades as a warehouse wasteland, South of Market took an upswing in the mid-1990s, when its low rents attracted first art, music and tech communities.
 In the economic ebb and flow since, the neighbourhood has alternately languished and prospered.
 The adjoining Tenderloin and Civic Center districts reveal harsher realities, with heavy drug traffic and prostitution in evidence, along with a shocking number of homeless people.